How to Set up a Cryptocurrency Wallet in NZ

 Different Types Of Cryptocurrency Wallet

-There are 7 main types of cryptocurrency wallets, ranging in ease of use, security and convenience.
+There are 7 main types of crypto wallets, ranging in ease of use, security and convenience.

 Mobile Wallets

-Mobile wallets are free, IOS or Android based wallets that you operate on your phone or tablet, mainly used for making fast and easy payments on the go.
+Mobile crypto wallets are free, IOS or Android based wallets that you operate from your phone or tablet, mainly used for making fast and easy payments on the go.

 Mobile wallets like Exodus are only as secure as your device is; if it's compromised, has malware or third party access, your crypto wallet and funds are at risk.
 Consider only storing small amounts of coin in them like you would your physical NZD wallet.